Call the Shellfish Biotoxin Hotline before harvesting

 The recreational harvest of bay clams is OPEN along the entire Oregon Coast from the Columbia River to the California border.

 Recreational crab harvesting is OPEN from the Columbia River to the California border.
-This includes ocean and bay crabbing.
+See the link below for biotoxin results data for crab.

 It is always recommended you eviscerate the crab and discard the "butter" (viscera or guts) prior to cooking.
 When whole crab are cooked in liquid, domoic acid may leach into the cooking liquid.
 It is recommended you discard the cooking liquid, and do not use it in other dishes, such as sauces, broths, soups, stews, stocks, roux, dressings, etc. The consumption of crab viscera is not recommended.